 - Consult with museum education professionals as you develop and test your activity and resources.

-- Share your hands-on activity and interests with children and families at a Meet the Scientists & Engineers event at the museum!
+- Share your hands-on activity and interests with children and families at a free Meet the Scientists & Engineers event at the museum!

 - Receive certification as a Science & Engineering Communication Fellow and letters of support for grants and professional outreach